Cottage cheese vs Cream cheese - Health impact and Nutrition Comparison

-Cream cheese and cottage cheese are good alternatives to use during baking.
+Cream cheese and cottage cheese are good alternatives to using during baking.
 They are often used to alter the flavor and texture of cookies and cakes.
 The difference between cream cheese and cottage cheese is that cottage cheese is the low-fat alternative between them, and it tastes closer to milk.

 Cream cheese is a famous spread that goes along with bagels.
 On the other hand, cottage cheese can go along with a healthy avocado and toast breakfast.

 Cream cheese is the main ingredient in the preparation of cheesecakes.
-On the other hand, cottage cheese is often used to prepare a dessert bowl, which can also be used as a breakfast alternative.
+On the other hand, cottage cheese is often used to prepare a dessert bowl, which can also be a breakfast alternative.
 A wide range of toppings can be added to a bowl of cottage cheese, like honey, fruits, and syrup.

 Sauces and dips

-Cream cheese, if opened, has a shelf life of 10 days, on the other hand, it can last up to 1 month in the fridge when not opened.
+Cream cheese, if opened, has a shelf life of 10 days.
+On the other hand, it can last up to 1 month in the fridge when not opened.

 On the other hand, cottage cheese lasts for up to 7 days in the fridge.
-However, if frozen it can last for 3 months.
+However, if frozen, it can last for 3 months.